-- a Communication Assistant works closely with SaLT and interprets advice alongside class staff to maximise the impact of guidance
+- A Communication Assistant works closely with SaLT and interprets advice alongside class staff to maximise the impact of guidance

-- the Moving and Care Leader liaises with Occupational Therapy to ensure all children have appropriate equipment to help them access learning
+- The Moving and Care Leader liaises with Occupational Therapy to ensure all children have appropriate equipment to help them access learning

-- Family School Liaison Officers (FSLO) ensure partnership working between home and school, and the impact of their work can be evidenced through parental engagement in their child’s education and school has 100% response record to the parental questionnaire which enables school to review provision and respond to feedback given
+- Two Family School Liaison Officers (FSLO) ensure partnership working between home and school, and the impact of their work can be evidenced through parental engagement in their child’s education and school has 100% response record to the parental questionnaire which enables school to review provision and respond to feedback given

-the Principal Lead Practitioner liaises with Occupational Therapy regarding the sensory needs of the children, developing and implementing a sensory diet.
+- The Director of Specialist Support liaises with Occupational Therapy regarding the sensory needs of the children, developing and implementing a sensory diet.

 - Maslow’s Hierarchy of Need plays an underpinning role in getting children ready for learning with consideration of:

-- Physical needs
+1. Physical needs

-- Safety needs
+2. Safety needs

-- Love, friendship and belonging
+3. Love, friendship and belonging

-- Self-fulfilment & actualisation
+5. Self-fulfilment & actualisation